akscoder082003/Social-Media-Icons-Animation/README.md

 # Social-Media-Icons-Animation

+This is the small project regarding social media icons, it can be used in any type of webpages or apps.

-Here I have used fonts from Font Awesome Kit.
+Here I have used icons from Font Awesome Kit.
 The prefix fa and the icon's name is used in code to show the icon.
 And fas for solid icon, fab for brand icon.